 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

 This time we’re heading into the Multiverse for a look at Logan, released in 2017, and joining Tim for a chat about Wolverine setting off on the world’s most poorly reviewed Uber journey is journalist Mic Wright.
-What will they find to say about the correct way to address the Spider-Mens General, Jeremy Renner’s Backwards Baseball Cap and the unmade lost classic Him With The Claws, and what does any of this have to do with Blade fighting over who gets to fight Blade?
+What will they find to say about the correct manner in which to address the Spider-Mens General, Jeremy Renner’s Backwards Baseball Cap and the unmade lost X-Men classic Him With The Claws, and what does any of this have to do with Blade fighting over who gets to fight Blade?
 Get listening and find out!

 Buy A Book!